wally-json/EdStem-Quiz-Helper/README.md

 - API keys are stored locally in Chrome storage
 - No data is collected or shared with third parties
 - All API calls are made directly to Claude API

+## Ethics and Usage Guidelines

+- Use this tool responsibly as a learning aid
+- Do not attempt to use it to circumvent academic integrity policies
+- The AI is programmed to decline requests for direct answers
+- Focus on understanding concepts rather than seeking quick solutions

 ## License